wrkzdev/turtlecoin-rpc-js/README.md

 }
 ```

-### wallet.newTransfer(address, amount)
+### service.newTransfer(address, amount)

-This method creates a transfer object designed to be used with *wallet.sendTransaction*
+This method creates a transfer object designed to be used with *service.sendTransaction*

 ***Note: This method does NOT return a promise.***